How to create a strong password

 There are ways to have difficult, but memorable, passwords.
 Here is how.

-In addition to single words, phrases also can be easy to remember such as a favorite quote, the first line in a book, or a song lyric.
+In addition to single words, phrases also can be easy to remember such as a favourite quote, the first line in a book, or a song lyric.
 For example, you could use this lyric from a Beatles song: “I get by with a little help from my friends.”

 It is easy to remember by singing it to yourself, and your password is contained within the first letter of each word of the lyric: igbwalhfmf.